 Add some of the reserved pasta water if the pasta seems too dry; turn out into a lovely pasta bowl.
 Garnish each serving with parsley and a sprinkle of grated Parmesan cheese, if desired.
 Serve immediately with fresh hot bread and a side salad.
 About 3 to 4 servings when served with sides.

-Cook's Note: This is a fresh pasta sauce, different from a spaghetti sauce.
+*Cook's Note: This is a fresh pasta sauce, different from a spaghetti sauce.
 It's a fairly light sauce recipe, so if you prefer a heavier sauce to pasta ratio, you'll need to increase the sauce portion.
-Can substitute with drained canned diced tomatoes when fresh tomatoes are out of season.
+Substitute with undrained canned diced tomatoes when fresh tomatoes are out of season.
+I like to use 2 (14.5 ounce) cans of diced tomatoes and often use one that contains green chilies for a little extra kick.
 If you can't get fresh lump crab, try the freezer section, use the pouches, or use a quality canned product.
 Can also substitute cooked shrimp or other proteins, as well as make this as a stand alone pasta with fresh tomatoes.

-Tip: To easily pick out any shell, spread crab on a baking sheet in a single layer and place in a 200 degree oven for 3 minutes.
+Tip: To easily pick out any shell, spread crab on a baking sheet in a single layer and use a blacklight flashlight.
+Alternatively, place tray in a 200 degree oven for 3 minutes.
 The shell will be visible and easier to pick out.

 Requires Adobe Reader - download it free!©Deep South Dish